Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 ## Existing web app

-* ⚠️ Pending review as part of #1865953
+> ⚠️ The existing web app section is pending review - (Multichannel API Capability experience) coverd by #1865953

 The existing web app was an on-premises web app migrated to the cloud with the [Reliable Web App pattern](https://aka.ms/eap/rwa/dotnet/doc).
 The web app is a monolithic ASP.NET web app.
 It runs an eCommerce, line-of-business web app on two App Service Plans and has a Azure SQL database.
 The web app is employee-facing.
 The only application users are Relecloud's call center employees.
 Relecloud employees use the application to buy tickets on behalf of Relecloud customers.
 The on-premises web app suffers from common challenges.
 These challenges include extended timelines to build and ship new features difficulty scaling different components of the application under a higher load.

 ## Service level objective

-* ⚠️ Pending review as part of #1865953
+> ⚠️ The service level objective section is pending review - (Multichannel API Capability experience) coverd by #1865953

 A service level objective (SLO) for availability defines how available you want a web app to be for users.
 You need to define an SLO and what *available* means for your web app.
 Relecloud has a target SLO of 99.9% for availability, about 8.7 hours of downtime per year.
 For Relecloud, the web app is available when call center employees can purchase tickets 99.9% of the time.
 When you have a definition of *available*, list all the dependencies on the critical path of availability.
 Dependencies should include Azure services and third-party integrations.

 ## Choose the right services

-* ⚠️ Pending review as part of #1865953 and the addition of new Azure services introduced for MWA
+> ⚠️ The Choose the right services section, and the addition of new Azure services introduced for MWA, is pending review - (Multichannel API Capability experience) coverd by #1865953

 The Azure services you choose should support your short-term objectives.
 They should also prepare you to reach any long-term goals.
 To accomplish both, you should pick services that (1) meet your SLO, (2) require minimal re-platforming effort, and (3) support future modernization plans.